Hydraulic action

 Similarly, where hydraulic action is strong enough to loosen sediment along a stream bed and its banks; this will take rocks and particles from the banks and bed of the stream and add this to the stream's load.
 This process is the result of friction between the moving water and the static stream bed and banks.
-This friction increases with the speed of the water and hibs fcOnce loosened the smaller particles are actually held in suspension by the force of the flowing water, these suspended particles can scour the sides and bottom of the stream.
+This friction increases with the speed of the water and once loosened the smaller particles are held in suspension by the force of the flowing water, these suspended particles can scour the sides and bottom of the stream.
 The scouring action produces distinctive markings on streams beds such as ripple marks, fluting, and crescent marks.
 The larger particles and even large rocks are scooted (dragged) along the bottom in a process known as traction which causes attrition, and are often "bounced" along in a process known as saltation where the force of the water temporarily lifts the rock particle which then crashes back into the bed dislodging other particles.

 Hydraulic action also occurs as a stream tumbles over a waterfall to crash onto the rocks below.
 It usually leads to the formation of a plunge pool below the waterfall due in part to corrosion from the stream's load, but more to a scouring action as vortices form in the water as it escapes downstream.
 Hydraulic action can also cause the breakdown of river banks since there are water bubbles which enter the banks and collapse them when they expand.